 Using a similar concept, Etsy seller Like Kittysville designed a collapsible medium density fiberboard holiday tree and made the plans available online for free here.
 Another great source of inspiration can be drawn from The Cat’s House, an online folio of a home that was redesigned to accommodate its four-legged residents.

-Of course, if you would rather just do the installing and not the building, you can purchase ready-made cat shelves at many of your favorite pet retailers, such as Pet360!
+Of course, if you would rather just do the installing and not the building, you can purchase ready-made cat shelves at many of your favorite pet retailers.

 Up and Down